SummaryRead the full fact sheet

 - Stomach cancer is more common in people over 60.

 - Surgery is the most common treatment for stomach cancer that has not spread to other parts of the body.

 Stomach cancer develops when cells in the lining of the stomach change and grow out of control.
 If it is not found and treated early stomach cancer can spread to other parts of the body.

-About 2,200 people are diagnosed with stomach cancer each year in Australia.
-Men are twice as likely as women to be diagnosed with stomach cancer and it is more common in people over 60, but it can occur at any age.
+About 2,400 people are diagnosed with stomach cancer each year in Australia.
+Men are twice as likely as women to be diagnosed with stomach cancer.
+It is more common in people over 60, but it can occur at any age.